-Kohlrabi is a cruciferous vegetable and is a great source of dietary fiber.
-The fiber helps to move your bowels.
-Fiber helps to eliminate constipation, reduce cramping and bloating.
-The fiber and its ability to improve the quality of the gastrointestinal system helps to maximize the nutrient uptake efficiency.
+Kohlrabi is a cruciferous vegetable that is a good source of fiber for people who eat a lot of food.
+There is a lot of fiber in the food, which helps move your bowels.
+Fiber can help you get rid of constipation and feel less bloated and crampy.
+The fiber and its ability to improve the quality of the gastrointestinal system helps to maximize nutrient uptake efficiency.

-Kohlrabi is a wonderful source of carotenes, including beta-carotene, which is known to act as an antioxidant compound in the body.
+Kohlrabi is a wonderful source of carotenes, including beta-carotene, which acts as an antioxidant compound in the body.
 Beta-carotene is especially effective in the ocular area.
 Vitamin A is known to slow down macular degeneration and will slow down or eliminate the appearance of cataracts.
-The vitamn A helps to neutralize free radicals in the eyes and prevent oxidative stress.
+Vitamin A helps to neutralize free radicals in the eyes and prevent oxidative stress.

-Kohlrabi is known to contain the phytochemical called isothiocyanate.
-Research suggests that it may have a protective benefit against some kinds of cancer.
-Isothiocyanates are known to help with the conversion of estrogen in the body and may also create a barrier against the hormones that are associated with breast and prostate cancers.
+Kohlrabi is known to contain a phytochemical called isothiocyanate.
+Research suggests that it may have a protective benefit against cancer.
+Isothiocyanates are known to help with the conversion of estrogen in the body and may also create a barrier against the hormones associated with breast and prostate cancers.

-Nutritionists have found that 1 cup raw kohlrabi has 14% of the recommended daily allowance of potassium.
-The main role of potassium is associated with muscle and nerve function.
+Nutritionists have found that 1 cup of raw kohlrabi has 14% of the recommended daily allowance of potassium.
+The primary role of potassium is associated with muscle and nerve function.
 Potassium helps to store carbohydrates which are then used to fuel the muscles.
-Nerve transmissions and nerve excitability is heavily dependant on an adequate level of potassium in the body.
+Nerve transmissions and nerve excitability are heavily dependent on an adequate potassium level in the body.

-Researchers have found promising results in early studies to suggest that kohlrabi may lessen the need for blood sugar regulating medications.
-Kohlrabi contains a lot of fiber and water which helps to reduce caloric intake and increase satiety.
-This has the potential to lower body weight.
+In early studies, researchers have found promising results to suggest that kohlrabi may lessen the need for blood sugar-regulating medications.
+Kohlrabi contains a lot of fiber and water, which helps to reduce caloric intake and increase satiety.
+It has the potential to lower body weight.
 A recent study found that men who ate more cruciferous vegetables had a lower risk of type 2 diabetes.